randallard/prisoners-dilemma-docs/docs/project-plan-and-status.md

 - **Styling**: Tailwind CSS with dedicated build script
 - **Data Persistence**: localStorage with service abstraction
 - **Error Handling**: Result pattern for type-safe error handling
-- **State Management**: Immutable data patterns to prevent mutation
+- **State Management**: Lit's reactive properties with Result pattern
-- **Result Utilities**: Dedicated ResultUtils library for common operations
+- **Component Communication**: Custom events with strongly typed detail
+- **UI Error Handling**: Error type-based conditional rendering

 ### API Selection
 We will use the **friends-connect** API for handling player connections.
 This is a Rust library specifically designed for connecting players in game applications.